nextflow-io/training/docs/index.md

         :material-lightbulb: This is the primary Nextflow training material used in most Nextflow and nf-core training events.

-    Foundational training for all things Nextflow.
+    The Foundational Training material includes all things Nextflow.
 Perfect for anyone looking to get to grips with using Nextflow to run analyses and build workflows.

     [Launch the Foundational Training :material-arrow-right:](basic_training/index.md){ .md-button .md-button--primary }